ndife-onyedika/onyedika-ndife/README.md

-- 👋 Hi, I’m @onyedika-ndife
+- 👋 Hi, I’m Michael, a full-stack web developer and a graduate in Computer Engineering.
-- 👀 I’m interested in Web Development, Mobile App Development
+- 👀 I’m skilled in solving problems, Python, Javascript, Django, Flask, Restful API, Git, Linux, HTML, CSS, SCSS.
-- 🌱 I’m currently learning and using Python, Django, Flask etc.
+- 🌱 I simply love to put my skills to good use, in solving problems I can and improve to solve those I cant.
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking forward to being involved in your next big thing!
+Interested in working together?
+Let's talk.
-- 📫 How to reach me onyedikandife@gmail.com
+- 📫 How to reach me onyedikandife@gmail.com.
+Looking forward to being involved in your next big thing!
+Interested in working together?
+Let's talk.

 <!---
 onyedika-ndife/onyedika-ndife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.